 {"id":17027,"date":"2023-03-17T15:00:00","date_gmt":"2023-03-17T19:00:00","guid":{"rendered":"https:\/\/www.renthop.com\/content-manager\/?p=17027"},"modified":"2023-03-17T15:01:22","modified_gmt":"2023-03-17T19:01:22","slug":"elevators-in-nyc-housing","status":"publish","type":"post","link":"https:\/\/www.renthop.com\/blog\/elevators-in-nyc-housing\/","title":{"rendered":"Everything You Need to Know About Elevators in NYC Housing"},"content":{"rendered":"\r\n

-NYC is known for upward expansion and high-rise buildings, but the city\u2019s iconic skyscrapers are only made possible because of the invention of the elevator.
-Elevators are so ubiquitous (there are over 70,000 in New York City) but many residents are unfamiliar with the rich history behind them or what to do if they find their elevator in need of repair. <\/p>\r\n\r\n\r\n\r\n
+New York City<\/a> boasts plenty of high-rise buildings.
+But the elevator<\/a> makes the city\u2019s iconic skyscrapers possible.
+Elevators are so ubiquitous (there are over 70,000 in New York City) but many residents are unfamiliar with the rich history behind them or what to do if they find their elevator in need of repair.\u00a0<\/p>\r\n\r\n\r\n\r\n

-How elevators changed NYC<\/h2>\r\n\r\n\r\n\r\n
+How Elevators Changed NYC<\/h2>\r\n\r\n\r\n\r\n

 The first elevators didn\u2019t carry passengers – steam-powered freight lifts were used in storehouses as early as the 1830s to transport cargo and goods.
 Passenger elevators were first used in 1852<\/a> when Elisha Otis introduced an elevator safety brake to prevent elevators from falling in the event of device failure.
 He presented his work at the 1854 Exhibition of the Industry of All Nations, <\/em>held in what is known today as Bryant Park.
 The first elevator installed in a New York City building was three years later in a department store.
-The elevator was slow, but functional, and allowed the department store to house its warehouse and showrooms all in one place. <\/p>\r\n\r\n\r\n\r\n
+The elevator was slow, but functional, and allowed the department store to house its warehouse and showrooms all in one place.\u00a0<\/p>\r\n\r\n\r\n\r\n

 Elevators quickly influenced the city\u2019s development.
 By the 1860s, New York\u2019s Financial\u00a0District was becoming increasingly crowded – so much so that city planners debated moving<\/a> the financial hub uptown.
 The solution to the city\u2019s rapid expansion began when the Equitable Life Assurance Society (a prominent insurance company) constructed its headquarters in an eight-story building with two elevators.
 Soon, the top-floor corner office was occupied by the CEO, and the height of one\u2019s office became a status symbol.<\/p>\r\n\r\n\r\n\r\n